-- accept all treatments recommended by the healthcare provider; - accept some treatments and refuse others; or - refuse all recommended treatments.
+- accept all treatments recommended by a healthcare provider

+- accept some treatments and refuse others

+- refuse all recommended treatments

 Some states may limit your ability to delegate the authority to refuse one or more types of treatment to someone else, for example, providing artificial nutrition or water.
 Some states may require that treatment be continued once it is accepted by your surrogate.
-It is important to speak with a lawyer or the social worker at your hospital or dialysis unit, or get a copy of your state's advance directive forms.
-(See "Where can I get advance directives forms?" on page 11.)
+It is important to speak with a lawyer or a social worker at your hospital or dialysis unit, or get a copy of your state's advance directive forms.
+(See "Where can I get advance directives forms?" on page 12.)